 Mud/Ruts - For off-road conditions.
-Select this mode for muddy, rutted, soft or uneven terrain.
+Select this mode for muddy, rutted, soft or uneven terrain surface, select Mud/Ruts mode.
+Note: The Grass/Gravel/Snow Sand and Mud/Ruts modes are for off-road use only.

-Sand - For off-road conditions.
-Select this mode in soft dry sand or deep gravel.
-If crossing wet sand that could be sufficiently deep enough for the wheels to sink into the surface, select Mud/Ruts mode.
+Sand - For off-road conditions Select this mode in soft dry sand or deep gravel.
+If crossing wet sand that could be sufficiently deep enough for the wheels to sink into the